ppajer/dinooo/README.md

 ## Roadmap

-- [x] Self-start instead of waiting for user input
+- [x] Self-start instead of waiting for user input
 - [ ] Make into Chrome extension (obviously important)
 - [ ] Improve decision making until it can reliably break the score counter (also business-critical)